RubyRaven6/rubys-patchsite/tutorials/how_to_add_hack.md

 6. Open `color.css`.
 Changing the value of `--page-title-color`, will edit the title colour and `--page-bg-color` will change the background colour of the patching page.

 ### Patches & Info
-1. Create a subfolder called `patches` within your patching page directory.
+1. If it doesn't already exist, create a subfolder called `patches` within your patching page directory.
 2. Place your patch files inside it.
     > Only `.bps`, `.ups` and `.xdelta` patches are able to be used.
 3. Open the `patches.info` file, which contains details about each patch.